-Rene claims that HIR helped her do the most important thing she cannot do for herself when she was addicted to prescription drugs.
+Rene claims that Hawaii Island Recovery helped her do the most important thing she cannot do for herself when she was addicted to prescription drugs.

 If you will ask methadone users why they cannot quit methadone, they might probably tell you that trying to quit this drugs is like a million times harder than it is to stop cold turkey heroin because of the very painful withdrawal.
 Some try to taper off, other switch from methadone to heroin and back, but they remain stuck in the pattern of addiction.
 They always revert to methadone to avoid the pain of withdrawal.

 It’s hard to give up the addict identity and get your real identity back.
-At HIR, the therapists shall help you give up your addict identity which revolved around drug addiction and the factors influencing it, including your environment and physical health.
+At Hawaii Island Recovery, experienced therapists will help you give up your addict identity which revolved around drug addiction and the factors influencing it, including your environment and physical health.
 They will equip you with the tools you need to discover your identity and become empowered in your recovery.